Sustainability Internship Grant

 - Summer session enrollment is not required.
 Fall 2022 enrollment is required.

 - Minimum 3.0 cumulative GPA.

-- Intern a minimum of 20 hours per week for a minimum of 8 weeks at an unpaid internship in a qualifying industry.
+- Intern a minimum of 20 hours per week for a minimum of 8 weeks at an unpaid or low-paying internship in a qualifying industry.
 Cumulative hours will not be accepted.